Ezequiel Tovar Player Props: Rockies vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.52 team ERA that ranks 22nd across all MLB pitching staffs.
+- The Tigers have a 4.47 team ERA that ranks 21st among all league pitching staffs.

+- Tigers pitchers combine to surrender 102 total home runs at a rate of 1.2 per game (to rank 21st in the league).

-- The left-hander's most recent appearance was on Tuesday against the Texas Rangers, when he threw two-thirds of an inning, surrendering one earned run while allowing just one hit.
+- The righty's most recent time out was on Wednesday against the Texas Rangers, when he threw 5 2/3 innings, surrendering two earned runs while allowing three hits.

-- The 32-year-old has an ERA of 5.70, with 9.3 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .254 batting average against him.
+- In three games this season, the 25-year-old has amassed an ERA of 4.15, with 5.7 strikeouts per nine innings.
+Opponents are batting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.